Jessica Chastain says she wasn't interested in marriage before she met husband

 Jessica Chastain had no intention of getting married.
 But then she met the right man.

-"I never wanted to get married," the star of "Molly's Game" told The Wall Street Journal in a new interview.
+"I never wanted to get married," the star of "Molly's Game" told WSJ.
+Magazine in a new interview.

 Meeting fashion executive (and member of an Italian noble family!)
 Gian Luca Passi de Preposulo changed all that.
 Perhaps not right away — when they started dating in 2012 she was clear about whatever future they might have.